-In this conversation, which will be set up through School Cloud [our parents evening system] parents and students will be able to discuss their options with their form tutor and receive important advice and guidance to support them with their choices.
+In this meeting parents/carers and students will be able to discuss their options with their form tutor and receive important advice and guidance to support them with their choices.

 On this day Year 9 will not be in school, but must be present for their meeting.
 Following the meeting students will be required to consider their options and then fill out the options form before the deadline.